-Multnomah County has the fourth highest level of diesel pollution in the nation.
-Nineteen Oregon counties have concentrations of diesel pollution at rates so high that residents face increased risk of cancer.
+Multnomah County is in the bottom 2% for diesel pollution in the nation.
+Oregonians live in neighborhoods where the air causes cancer.
 This contributes to a statewide cost of $3.5 billion, harming the health and productivity of Oregonians.

 Clean Air is a Racial Justice Issue

-Diesel pollution in Black, Brown and Indigenous neighborhoods in Portland are 20 times higher than other parts of the City, exacerbating already severe racial health disparities.
+Diesel pollution in Portland’s Black, Brown and Indigenous neighborhoods is 2-3 times higher than other parts of the City, exacerbating already severe racial health disparities.
 In particular, rates of asthma in non-white neighborhoods are significantly higher than elsewhere.
-Industrial sites, transportation corridors and other pollution generators often exist near BIPOC communities.
+Industrial sites, construction sites, transportation corridors and other pollution generators are disproportionally sited near BIPOC communities.